top of page

 Assessment for necrosis repair includes evaluating the stability and maturity of the healed tissue, identifying the type and extent of color irregularity, determining whether the tissue has the structural integrity to retain pigment effectively, understanding the client’s reconstructive history and any ongoing treatments that might affect healing, and assessing the client’s expectations with honesty and care.

-This is not assessment that can be taught from a book or learned on synthetic skin.
-It is developed through supervised experience on real post-surgical cases — which is why the training environment matters enormously for anyone who wants to work with necrosis repair cases.
+This is not an assessment that can be taught from a book or learned on synthetic skin.
+It’s developed through supervised experience on real post-surgical cases — which is why the training environment matters enormously for anyone who wants to work with necrosis repair cases.

 Who Needs Necrosis Repair Areola Tattooing?